-- 2.9 Up until 2015, it was common to see local authorities implementing policy derived from the following requirements of the Planning and Energy Act 2008, which enabled local authorities to require standards for energy efficiency in new buildings beyond those in the Building Regulations as follows: - A local planning authority in England may in their development plan documents, a strategic planning panel may in their strategic development plan, and a local planning authority in Wales may in their local development plan, include policies imposing reasonable requirements for - a) a proportion of energy used in development in their area to be energy from renewable sources in the locality of the development; - b) a proportion of energy used in development in their area to be low carbon energy from sources in the locality of the development; - c) development in their area to comply with energy efficiency standards that exceed the energy requirements of building regulations. - 2.10 Further relevant policy at the time included the commitment made by the coalition government in 2011 to deliver a 'zero carbon homes' policy by 2016. - 2.11 However, in early 2015, the Housing Standards Review reported and Government announced the withdrawal of the Code for Sustainable Homes, except for legacy projects.
+- 2.9 Up until 2015, it was common to see local authorities implementing policy derived from the following requirements of section 1 of the Planning and Energy Act 2008, which enabled local authorities to require standards for energy efficiency in new buildings beyond those in the Building Regulations as follows: - 1) "A local planning authority in England may in their development plan documents, a strategic planning panel may in their strategic development plan, and a local planning authority in Wales may in their local development plan, include policies imposing reasonable requirements for- - a) a proportion of energy used in development in their area to be energy from renewable sources in the locality of the development;

+- b) a proportion of energy used in development in their area to be low carbon energy from sources in the locality of the development; - c) development in their area to comply with energy efficiency standards that exceed the energy requirements of building regulations." - 2.10 Further relevant policy at the time included the commitment made by the coalition government in 2011 to deliver a 'zero carbon homes' policy by 2016. - 2.11 However, in early 2015, the Housing Standards Review reported, and Government announced the withdrawal of the Code for Sustainable Homes, except for legacy projects.
 As a result, a number of changes to existing Building Regulations were introduced, along with new technical optional standards on Access, Water, and Space. - 2.12 The reason for this was to effectively make the Building Regulations the sole authority regarding energy efficiency standards for residential development.
-At the time, the policy for all new homes to be 'zero carbon' from 2016 was still in place and thus why the housing standards review did not provide further clarification on energy efficiency standards. - 2.13 When the clarification came in a Written Ministerial Statement (WMS) in March 2015, the Government stated that "local planning authorities...should not set...any additional local technical standards or requirements relating to the construction, internal layout or performance of new dwellings."
-The exception was energy performance, where the WMS said that local authorities would continue to be able to require energy performance standards higher than Building Regulations up to the

-- equivalent of Code for Sustainable Homes Level 4 "until commencement of amendments to the Planning and Energy Act 2008". - 2.14 These specific amendments to the 2008 Planning and Energy Act were intended to remove the ability of local planning authorities to require energy performance standards for new homes higher than those set in the Building Regulations and were to be enacted at the same time that the government introduced higher energy performance requirements in 2016, through the Building Regulations.
-The performance increase was expected to be equivalent to a 19% improvement from the target emission rate of the 2013 edition of the 2010 Building Regulations (Part L) and was also the standard referenced within the aforementioned WMS (i.e. equivalent to Code for Sustainable Homes level 4 energy criteria). - 2.15 It appeared as if the changes would be enacted at the same time that Government introduced higher energy performance requirements nationally in 2016. - 2.16 However, in July 2015, the Government's Productivity Plan, 'Fixing the Foundations', stated that: "The government does not intend to proceed with the zero carbon allowable solutions carbon offsetting scheme, or the proposed 2016 increase in on-site energy efficiency standards, but will keep energy efficiency standards under review, recognising that existing measures to increase energy efficiency of new buildings should be allowed time to become established." - 2.17 This cancellation, or perhaps more accurately, suspension, of the zero carbon homes agenda caused a great deal of confusion and uncertainty amongst the private sectors and local authorities. - 2.18 However, despite the intentions listed above, the amendments to the Planning and Energy Act 2008 have not been enacted, and the Government has not yet produced a commencement date for repealing these powers.
-In other words, Section 42 of the Deregulation Act 2015 contained wording to repeal the power for authorities to set energy efficiency standards above Building Regulations (whilst leaving intact the power to require carbon reductions through renewable energy) which the previous government had intended as part of its zero carbon homes policy, and these changes have not been commenced. - 2.19 In addition, the intentions have been superseded by subsequent political announcements. - 2.20 Crucially, in 2018, in its summary response to a consultation on changes to the NPPF (see answer to Q33), the Government has clarified its position on local authorities setting higher energy requirements than those currently contained within Part L of the Building Regulations:
+At the time, the policy for all new homes to be 'zero carbon' from 2016 was still in place and thus the Housing Standards Review did not provide further clarification on energy efficiency standards. - 2.13 When the clarification came in a Written Ministerial Statement (WMS) in March 2015, the Government stated that "local planning authorities...should not set...any additional local technical standards or requirements relating to the construction, internal layout or performance of new dwellings."
+The exception was energy performance, where the WMS stated that local authorities would continue to be able to require energy performance standards higher than Building Regulations up to the equivalent of Code for Sustainable Homes Level 4 "until commencement of amendments to the Planning and Energy Act 2008." - 2.14 These specific amendments to the 2008 Planning and Energy Act were intended to remove the ability of local planning authorities to require energy performance standards for new homes higher than those set in the Building Regulations and were to be enacted at the same time that the Government introduced higher energy performance requirements in 2016, through the Building Regulations.
+The performance increase was expected to be equivalent to a 19% improvement from the target emission rate of the 2013 edition of the 2010 Building Regulations (Part L) and was also the standard referenced within the aforementioned WMS (i.e. equivalent to Code for Sustainable Homes level 4 energy criteria). - 2.15 It appeared as if the changes would be enacted at the same time that Government introduced higher energy performance requirements nationally in 2016. - 2.16 However, in July 2015, the Government's Productivity Plan, 'Fixing the Foundations', stated that: "The government does not intend to proceed with the zero carbon allowable solutions carbon offsetting scheme, or the proposed 2016 increase in on-site energy efficiency standards, but will keep energy efficiency